kolkhis/tech-notes/linux/redhat/practice-rhcsa-questions.md

 - Hint: Use the standard crontab for the user rather than placing scripts in `/etc/cron.d` unless explicitly instructed.

+## Question 8:
+### Ownership, Permissions, and ACLs

+On Node1, copy the file `/etc/fstab` to `/var/tmp` and configure its ownership and permissions to meet the following requirements:

+- The copied file must be owned by `root`.
+- The file must belong to the `admins` group.
+- The file must not be executable by any user.
+- The user owner and group owner should have read and write access.
+- User `harry` must have read and write access to the file.
+- User `bruce` can read but not write to the file.
+- User `natasha` must have no read or write access to the file.
+- All other users, including users created in the future, must have read-only access to the file.

+!!! info "Note"

+    ACLs are no longer listed as an exam objective for RHEL 10.
+    However, they remain a simple yet powerful feature that every Linux system administrator should understand.
+They take only a few minutes to learn and are extremely useful for managing permissions in real-world environments, so it's well worth taking the time to become familiar with them.

 ## Good to Know